Summer Solstice and Wooden Boat Festival

 Saturday, June 22: 10am-4pm | Free

 For as long as people have called Lake Superior home, boats have played a central role in life by the shore.
 Discover some of these boats on Saturday’s Harbor Boat Walk.
-Grab your guide (available at the Info Booth) and stroll through the harborside display in the Rec Park to discover handmade vessels, both new and historic.
-Volunteers along the route will share each boat’s story and stamp your guide—turn in your completed passport at the Info Booth for a surprise!
+Grab your guide (available at the Info Booth) and stroll through the harborside display in the Rec Park to learn more about the people and vessels that have traversed the big lake.
+Volunteers along the route will share each boat’s story and stamp your guide—turn in your completed passport at the School Store for a surprise!

 Have a boat you’d like to display?
-Register here!
+We will post a sign-up form soon.

 Lake Superior Chowder Experience: An Empty Bowls Fundraiser